Melandel/blog/_posts/2020-11-03-workflow-complements.md

 'https://plantuml.com/fr/mindmap-diagram
 ```

-As you can see, I'm using it to generate a sort of checklist that helps me think more rigorously.
+As you can see, I'm using it to generate a sort of checklist that helps me think more rigorously (about unit tests, in this case)

 That being said, that text file looks long to write.
-I must have lost a lot of focus on the syntax!
+I must have lost a lot of time/focus writing it!

 Or have I?